A Lesson to Learn: Healthcare Realty Trust Incorporated (HR)

 Sponsored

-The average price from analysts is $30.00, which is $5.86 above the current price.
-Today, the average trading volume of HR was 7.69M shares.
+The average price from analysts is $30.00, which is $6.69 above the current price.
+HR currently public float of 379.56M and currently shorts hold a 2.86% ratio of that float.
+Today, the average trading volume of HR was 7.55M shares.

 HR’s Market Performance

-HR stocks went up by 0.08% for the week, with a monthly drop of -5.88% and a quarterly performance of -4.32%, while its annual performance rate touched -6.47%.
-The volatility ratio for the week stands at 2.55% while the volatility levels for the past 30 days are set at 2.09% for Healthcare Realty Trust Incorporated.
-The simple moving average for the period of the last 20 days is -4.93% for HR stocks with a simple moving average of -5.76% for the last 200 days.
+HR stocks went down by -4.20% for the week, with a monthly drop of -12.41% and a quarterly performance of 4.06%, while its annual performance rate touched -8.21%.
+The volatility ratio for the week stands at 2.49% while the volatility levels for the past 30 days are set at 2.19% for Healthcare Realty Trust Incorporated.
+The simple moving average for the period of the last 20 days is -6.87% for HR stocks with a simple moving average of -8.67% for the last 200 days.

 Analysts’ Opinion of HR